Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-The factor of (1/2) can be traced back to the vanishing of the non-local Wightman functions and the normalisation of the initial state of the control superposition.
-When $\mathcal{L} = 0$, the conditional excitation probability is

-which differs from the parallel acceleration scenario, in the same limit.
-This demonstrates that the physical configuration of the trajectories has a significant role in determining the detector's response.
-Comparing Eq.\ (\ref{eqn:parallel}) and (\ref{eqn:anti}), it is clear that the non-local field correlations between the trajectories produce different interference effects which non-trivially inhibit excitations.

-The instantaneous transition rate of the detector is shown in Fig.\ \ref{fig:antiparallel}, for three values of $\mathcal{L}$.
-When $\mathcal{L} \leq 0$, the intersection of the Rindler wedges forms a diamond within which the trajectories are causally connected.
-Inside this diamond region, the emissive and absorptive response of the detector changes rapidly at two proper times, a phenomenon related to the crossings of the trajectories.
-When $0 < \mathcal{L} < 2\kappa^{-1}$, the trajectories are not spacelike separated, but do not overlap spatially.
-In a comparable manner to the parallel motion, the transition rate is approximately time-independent until the detector-field interactions from the asymptotic past become causally connected with the spacetime region of the other trajectory, at which the emission (absorption) rate becomes highly oscillatory (is suddenly inhibited).
-For $\mathcal{L}>2\kappa^{-1}$, the trajectories are spacelike separated and the effect of the non-local terms in $\dot{\mathcal{P}}_E$ decreases with $\mathcal{L}$.
+The instantaneous transition rate of the detector in a superposition of antiparallel accelerations is shown in Fig.\ \ref{fig:antiparallelrate}, for (a) $0 < l < 2a^{-1}$ and (b) $l < 0$.
+In (a), the trajectories are not spacelike separated and do not overlap spatially.
+In a comparable manner to the parallel motion, the transition rate is approximately time-independent until the field perturbation produced by the detector interactions from the asymptotic past becomes causally connected with the spacetime region of the other trajectory, at which the transition rate becomes highly oscillatory.
+In (b), the superposed trajectories do overlap.
+We observe interesting behaviour near these crossing points, whereby the detector transition rate oscillates rapidly.
+This reflects the highly nontrivial properties of the field correlations at short ranges, which are accessible to the detector through its nonlocal coupling to the field along its superposed trajectories.
+Finally, for $l>2a^{-1}$ (not shown), the trajectories are spacelike separated and the effect of the nonlocal terms in $\dot{P}_E$ decreases with $l$.
 In this scenario, the Rindler horizon of either trajectory never intersects the other, suppressing the dramatic dynamical effects observed at the horizon-crossing event for the causally connected trajectories.